sameh12353/DEPI-Facial-Recognition-System/README.md

 - **Security Enhancements**: We plan to implement more secure methods for data handling and user authentication.

+- **Class Selection**: If a match is found, you will be redirected to a page where you can select the class.
+The attendance for the selected class will be updated in the database.

 - **Student Login**: In the future, we plan to allow students to log into the system using their passwords.

+- **Teacher Login**: If you are a teacher, you can view the attendance by clicking on the "Teacher Login" button on the home page.
+You will be asked to enter a password.
+Once the correct password is entered, you will be redirected to the attendance page where you can see the list of students and their attendance.

 - **Teacher Database**: We aim to create a separate database for teachers.
 When the 'Teacher Login' button is pressed, a username and password will be requested.